Aurovalley Ashram Rishidwar | Raiwala, Uttarakhand | Forest

 At the foothills of the Himalayas, in the banks of the river Ganges, Aurovalley is in the heart of Nature.
 Surrounded by nature, people of any spiritual background or creed can find the ideal atmosphere to contact their own divinity.

 Aurovalley offers accommodation for 1 to 4 people, which can be organised in rooms or apartments.
 The rooms are simple and clean, all with private bathroom and solar water heating system.
 Meals are completely vegetarian.
 Filtered drinking water is available.

 How to Reach

-- Railway Connectivity
+- Closest Railway Station

 - We can also send you a taxi to pick you up at Delhi Airport or at your hotel in New Delhi.
 Please contact us.
 It takes about 7 hours to drive from Delhi to Aurovalley (212 km).
 The cheapest way to reach Aurovalley Ashram is by bus.
 If you come from Delhi you can get a bus to Rishikesh or to Dehradun (via Hardwar) and stop in Raiwala.
 You can either walk 3 km or hire an express auto-rickshaw.